 Where will Main Street be located?

-Main Street will be located at 50 Monroe Place in Rockville, Maryland – 500 feet from the Rockville Metro station and bus transportation and near all the amenities of Rockville Town Center including restaurants, shops, a theater, a library, free events in Rockville Town Square and more.
+Main Street is located at 50 Monroe Place in Rockville, Maryland – 500 feet from the Rockville Metro station and bus transportation and near all the amenities of Rockville Town Center including restaurants, shops, a theater, a library, free events in Rockville Town Square and more.

 How many apartments does Main Street have?

-Main Street will have 70 apartments including 1, 2 and 3-bedroom units; 17 of the apartments will be designated for adults with disabilities.
+Main Street has 70 apartments including 1, 2 and 3-bedroom units; 17 of the apartments are designated for adults with disabilities.

 Will units at Main Street be for sale or for rent?